JaimeFinstock/HamComSDR/qradiolink-ubuntu.md

 This will get you to the point where you can start installing QRadioLink.
 Some important points:

 - We recommend you use the naming conventions suggested in the above link so that you can copy and paste code snippets.
-Particularly, `$LIME_INSTALL` and `$LIME_SRC` will be used here.
+Particularly, variables `$LIME_INSTALL` and `$LIME_SRC` will be used here.
-- We won't be using Pothos or Gqrx, so feel free to skip those steps.
+- We won't be using Pothos or Gqrx, so feel free to skip the corresponding installation steps.
 - If you are having trouble installing with apt, try aptitude.
 Often it will be able to install where apt will not.